-In 2006 [1] introduced a key agreement protocol based in group theory (specifically the braid group) that withstood several attacks over the past decade.
-First [20] determined that if braids are too short then it's possible to find the conjugating factor and use that to break the system.
-However it was pointed out in [14] that in practice the braids are long enough that this attack can never actually succeed.
-It's akin to using Fermat to factor short RSA keys, which becomes impractical at "secure" sizes.
-Second, [16] showed a linear algebra attack (KTT) that would allow an attacker to determine part of the private key data.
-However, [12] showed that this is just a class of weak keys and by choosing the private key data in a specific way this attack is defeated.

-Subsequent to the KTT attack, [7], using all of the available public information, were able to, after a large precomputation and spending several hours, able to reconstruct the shared secret.
-This attack not only required access to the public parameters but also both public keys (including their permutations).
-It was shown in [2] that the attack work grows as the size of the permutation order grows as well as the size of the braid group.
+Previous Work.
+In 2006 [1] in joint work with M. Anshel and S. Lemieux two of us (IA and DG) introduced a key agreement protocol based in group theory (specifically the braid group) that has withstood several attacks over the past decade.
+First Myasnikov-Ushakov [20] determined that if braids are too short then one can find the conjugating factor and use that to break the system.
+However it was pointed out by one of us (PG) [14] that in practice the braids are long enough that this attack can never succeed: the method in [20] is analogous to using Fermat's technique to factor short RSA keys, which becomes impractical at secure sizes.
+Second, Kalka-Teicher-Tsaban [16] described a linear algebra attack (KTT) that would allow an attacker to determine part of the private key data.
+However, two of us (DG and PG) [12] showed that this attack.
+Subsequent to the KTT attack, Ben-Zvi-Blackburn-Tsaban [7], using all of the available public information of the protocol, were able to reconstruct the shared secret, after a large precomputation and several hours of runtime.
+We later showed [2] that the work necessary to carry out the attack increases as the size of the permutation order grows as well as the size of the braid group.

-The current review of WalnutDSA, see [3], does not apply to the Ironwood protocol because the attempt at reversing E-multiplication requires data not available to an attacker, and hence the underlying hard problems considered in these approaches do not impact the Ironwood security (see §VI).
+We remark that the current review of WalnutDSA [3], a group theoretic based digital signature, does not apply to the Ironwood protocol.
+In particular the (exponential) attack on reversing E-multiplication requires data not available to an attacker, and hence the underlying hard problems considered in these approaches do not impact the Ironwood security (see §VI).

-Our Contribution

-This paper introduces the Ironwood MKAAP whose security is based on hard problems in group theory.
+Our Contribution.
+This paper introduces the Ironwood MKAAP, whose security is based on hard problems in group theory.
 Ironwood leverages the conjectured one-way function, E-Multiplication, but creates a different construction that removes some of the public information required to mount any of the previous attacks.
-In addition to being immune from previous attacks, Ironwood also appears to be quantum resistant.
-Specifically, Shor's quantum algorithm [22] - which has been shown to break RSA, ECC, and several other public-key crypto systems - does not seem applicable for attacking Ironwood.
-Further, Grover's quantum search algorithm [23] is not as impactful on Ironwood due to the fact that the running time of Ironwood is linear in the key length and security strength.
+In addition to being immune from previous attacks, it can be argued that Ironwood is resistant to the current generation of quantum attacks.
+Specifically, Shor's quantum algorithm [22] - which has been shown to break RSA, ECC, and several other public-key crypto systems - does not seem applicable for attacking Ironwood because the underlying group theoretic foundation of Ironwood is an infinite non-commutative group.
+Further, Grover's quantum search algorithm [23] is not as impactful on Ironwood as it is on many protocols since the running time of Ironwood is linear in the key length and security strength, and hence the need to double the security level amounts to doubling the execution time.
+This stands in stark contrast to the rapid increase in execution time for standard protocols when the lengths of the private keys are doubled.